 Frequently Asked Questions

-When we first talk we will ask a few questions to determine if behavioral modification is right for your child.
+When we first talk we will ask a few questions to determine if behavioural modification is right for your child.
 A few background questions about motivation, maturity, health issues and lifestyle will help us determine the causes and suggest remedies.

 How long does it take?